P. J. Sarma

 Pudipeddi Jogeswara Sarma was an Indian film dubbing artist, turned actor and writer, known for his works predominantly in Telugu cinema.
-He has worked for over 500 films as an actor and dubbing artist.
-He is the father of actors P. Sai Kumar, P. Ravi Shankar and Ayyappa P. Sharma.
+He worked in over 500 films as an actor and dubbing artist.
+He was the father of actors P. Sai Kumar, P. Ravi Shankar and Ayyappa P. Sharma.

 He died on 14 December 2014 of a heart attack at the age of 81.